nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 To Find Based On Keyword: find KEYWORD
 To Display Total Balance: balance
 Show Total Income between 2 dates: btw_in s/START_DATE e/END_DATE
+To Set Budgets: set_budget c/CATEGORY a/AMOUNT
+To Check Budgets: check_budget c/CATEGORY
+To Set Threshold Value for Reminders: set_threshold t/THRESHOLD To View Your Yearly Report: show_graph
 To Terminate The Program: end
 -----------------------------------------------------------------------------------------------------
 ````